 PiecePiece is a thematically coherent fragment composed of two or more units.
 In the database the units constituting a piece are marked in a hue of blue.

-A database may indicate the genres specific for a given corpus.
+A database may contain the genres specific for a given corpus.

-- #narrative - a historical or para-historical narrative, of individual or collective significance.
+#narrative – a historical or para-historical narrative, of individual (heroic) or collective (epic) significance.

-- #poetry - a poetical portion of text, with an emphasis on its esthetical dimension.
+#poetry – a poetic portion of text emphasizing its esthetical and expressive aspects.

-- #prophecy - a prophecy usually provided in a form of a vision.
+#prophecy – an augury, usually provided in a form of a vision.

-- #wisdom - a piece of sapiential text.
+#salvation – the prophecy guarantees divine providence.#wisdom – a piece of sapiential text.